-They stop listening/then they stop kissing/then they stop feeling/they get annoyed/then they get angry/then they get sad that they're angry/then they get an idea/then they get curious/then they notice they checked out long ago/then they check out again, one last time.
+They stop listening, then they stop kissing and feeling, they get annoyed and angry, then they get sad that they're angry; then they get an idea and get curious, then they notice they checked out long ago and they check out again, one last time.

-Somewhere along the way, though, I can't help but think that maybe a little mindfulness might have saved the whole sinking marriage ship.
-If we had just reminded ourselves every 10 minutes or so that we ought to be looking at our lover (they'd still be a 'lover' probably) and that we ought to be wondering what they're thinking and if they're cool and if they might need to riff on something, on anything really, just to release a bit of steam, and maybe if our partner had done the same damn thing, maybe, just maybe, the love wouldn't have had it's throat slit by our very own daggers.
+Somewhere along the way, though, I can't help but think that maybe a little mindfulness might have saved the whole sinking "marriage ship."
+If we had just reminded ourselves every 10 minutes or so that we ought to continue looking at our lover (they'd still be a "lover" probably) and that we ought to be wondering what they're thinking and if they're cool and if they might need to riff on something, on anything really, just to release a bit of steam, and maybe if our partner had done the same damn thing, maybe, just maybe, the love wouldn't have had it's throat slit by our very own daggers.